 January 6 is a special day in Ireland when we celebrate the women who worked so tirelessly during the holiday period.

-Nollaig na mBan—Little Christmas or the Feast of the Epiphany as it is more commonly known—marks the end of the 12 Days of Christmas, a Christian feast day marking the manifestation of the son of God on Earth or the day the three kings were said to arrive in Bethlehem at the stable of Jesus Christ to offer him the gifts of gold, frankincense and myrrh.
+Nollaig na mBan—Little Christmas or the Feast of the Epiphany as it is more commonly known—marks the end of the 12 Days of Christmas, a Christian feast day celebrating the manifestation of the son of God on Earth.
+It is said to be the day the three kings arrived in Bethlehem at the stable of Jesus Christ to offer him gifts of gold, frankincense, and myrrh.

 Traditionally in Ireland (and apparently in Puerto Rico also), Nollaig na mBan is the day on which all the Christmas decorations must come down—not before or after—or else risk bad luck for the rest of the year.
 When holly was the only decoration in Irish homes, it was taken down on this day and burnt.

-Nollaig na mBan can be translated from Irish as "Women's Christmas" and in this lies the biggest Irish tradition on January 6.
-On this day, the last day of Christmas, women would, finally, get a much needed rest after catering to everyone during the festivities.
-An article from the Irish Times in 1998 remarked that even God rested by the seventh day, Irish women didn't stop until the twelfth.
+Nollaig na mBan can be translated from Irish (Gaelic) as "Women's Christmas" and in this lies the biggest Irish tradition on January 6.
+On this day, the last day of Christmas, women would, finally, get a much-needed rest after catering to everyone during the festivities.
+An article from the Irish Times in 1998 joked that even God rested on the seventh day, Irish women didn't stop until the twelfth!

-In the Republic of Ireland, especially, women would gather in each other’s homes and local pubs for a few stolen hours of gaiety while the men looked after the brood.
+In rural and small-town Catholic Ireland, especially, women would gather in each other’s homes or local pubs for a few stolen hours of gaiety while the men looked after the brood.

 Speaking to the Times, Irish scholar Alan Titley remarked that the tradition was most common in the west of Ireland in a litany of different ways.
 "Most women in west Kerry would have raised five or six turkeys for sale at the Christmas market," he said.
 "They kept the money – like egg money – and if there was anything left over after Christmas they spent it on themselves."